Eastward is the director of a university XR research and development lab, a PhD candidate, and a Unity Certified Instructor

 If you are familiar with Rick and Morty, you'll already have a sense of the bizarre brand of comedy that you'll find in Accounting+, and this time you are immersed inside of the action.
 You'll dive deeper and deeper into the realms of virtual reality and meet an array of hilarious, creepy, and annoying cartoon characters with familiar voices.

 While it's certainly not a game for those upset by themes of horror, violence, blood, devil worship, murder, self-harm, and the like, it should appeal to Rick and Morty fans and others with steel stomachs (and great senses of humor).
-If virtual bombs, bone xylophones, gang activity, and regicide are up your alley, you'll be right at home.
+If virtual bombs, bone xylophones, gang activity, and regicide are up your alley, then you'll be right at home.

 This is another experience that isn't lengthy, but there are some secrets to uncover and different paths to make your way through the game on multiple plays through.
 You may also have the chance to discover the yet unearthed, but allegedly real, secret zoo level.
 Many have tried to unravel this mystery and find the elusive level, but no one has succeeded thus far.
 Intriguing, isn't it?